 The top native IaC providers include Amazon Web Services(AWS), Microsoft Azure, and Google Cloud Platform(GCP).
 They are considered native providers of IaC because their offerings work best within their own cloud platforms.

 GCP provides Google Cloud Deployment Manager as its native infrastructure deployment service to automate the creation, configuration, and management of Google Cloud resources.
-The configurations for the desired infrastructure can be treated as code and the creation of resources that are defined through those configurations can easily be repeated over and over again by maintaining consistency.
-Read More
+The configurations for the desired Infrastructure can be treated as Code.
+The creation of resources defined through those configurations can easily be repeated repeatedly by maintaining consistency.
+Read More Key

-Infrastructure automation through IaC allows you to quickly provision the desired infrastructure for development, staging, and production environments.
+Infrastructure automation through IaC allows you to quickly provision the desired Infrastructure for development, staging, and production environments.
 With IaC, you can easily and rapidly spin up an entire IT infrastructure by just running an automation script.
-Traditional infrastructure setup and management was a time-consuming process but since IaC documents and codifies everything, therefore, you can experience an immense increase in the speed of configuration and environment provisioning.
+Traditional infrastructure setup and management was a time-consuming process.
+However, since IaC documents and codifies everything.
+Therefore, you can experience an immense increase in configuration and environment provisioning speed.

 IaC standardizes the process of infrastructure setup.
-Earlier, ad hoc configuration modifications resulted in configuration drifts between different IT environments being set up, which led to serious deployment issues and security risks while developing application software.
-IaC tends to prevent those drifts by generating the same target environments with the same configuration every time.
-IaC enforces consistency, reduces the possibility of errors and deviations, decreases the chances of infrastructure incompatibility, and ultimately helps the deployed applications run smoothly.
+Earlier, ad hoc configuration modifications resulted in configuration drifts between different IT environments, which led to serious deployment issues and security risks while developing application software.
+IaC prevents those drifts by generating the same target environments with the same configuration every time.
+IaC enforces consistency, reduces errors and deviations, decreases the chances of infrastructure incompatibility, and ultimately helps the deployed applications run smoothly.

 The productivity of developers increases with IaC into the picture, and thus, the software delivery lifecycle gets accelerated and becomes more efficient.
 With IaC, developers can rapidly get provisioned with their sandbox or CI/CD environments; the QA team can provision production-like stable test environments for thorough testing; the security team can quickly get their staging environment provisioned for user acceptance testing; finally, the entire infrastructure and application source code can be deployed to the production environment at one go.

-Due to the ability to version the infrastructure manifests, it becomes very easy to configure the same environment whenever needed, thus using identical environments throughout the development process.
+Due to the ability to version the infrastructure manifests, it becomes effortless to configure the same environment whenever needed, thus using identical environments throughout the development process.
 All the configurations and related changes get automatically logged and documented.
-You gain the ability to easily audit and track those changes; thus, speeding up bug fixing, which in turn minimizes the risk of issues, ensures quality, and enhances the security of the application.
+You gain the ability to audit and track those changes easily; thus, speeding up bug fixing, which minimizes the risk of issues, ensures quality, and enhances the application's security.

-With IaC into the picture, the organizations reduce time and effort and make the whole process of infrastructure management cost-effective.
-The developers tend to be more productive, spend more time on valuable tasks like innovations, develop new features or solutions, and focus on serving their customers better
+With IaC into the picture, the organizations reduce time and effort and make infrastructure management cost-effective.
+The developers tend to be more productive, spend more time on valuable tasks like innovations, develop new features or solutions, and serve their customers better.

 Code is the core of IaC.
-You need to explicitly configure all your desired infrastructure as Code in configuration files.
+You need to explicitly configure all your desired Infrastructure as code in configuration files.
 These configuration files then tend to act as the single source of truth for all your desired infrastructure specifications.
-With all your Code in place, your infrastructure can be rapidly and seamlessly deployed without having anyone to log into the server to make any manual adjustments.
-You also don't need to document anything regarding the state of the infrastructure; your Code takes care of everything, even the required documentation too.
+With all your Code in place, your Infrastructure can be rapidly and seamlessly deployed without anyone logging into the server to make any manual adjustments.
+You also don't need to document anything regarding the state of the Infrastructure; your Code takes care of everything, even the required documentation too.

-All your configuration files should be stored under a version control system like Git, BitBucket, SVN, etc. With this practice in place, any modification done to the Code can be easily tracked and managed.
-Not only does this provide you the ability to version the Code and audit the code changes, but you can also collaborate and test the code before making it live.
+All your configuration files should be stored under a version control system like Git, BitBucket, SVN, etc. With this practice in place, any modification done to the code can be easily tracked and managed.
+Not only does this provide you with the ability to version the code and audit the code changes, but you can also collaborate and test the code before making it live.

-You should apply the concept of microservices architecture to IaC that enables you to break down the infrastructure into separate modules and then combine them through automation.
-This practice provides you with greater control over different parts of the infrastructure and lets you define who can access which part or module of your desired infrastructure.
-Each microservice has its own configuration template, which ensures more consistency within the infrastructure.
+You should apply the concept of microservices architecture to IaC that enables you to break down the Infrastructure into separate modules and then combine them through automation.
+This practice provides you with greater control over different parts of the Infrastructure and lets you define who can access which part or module of your desired Infrastructure.
+Each microservice has its configuration template, ensuring more consistency within the Infrastructure.
 You can also limit the configuration changes that can be made, thus speeding up the bug detection process and your team's agility.

-Whenever possible, you should try to opt for an IaC solution that promotes the use of immutable infrastructure.
-It requires you to use a defined infrastructure multiple times and then altogether replace it when you need to have configuration changes or updates instead of changing the infrastructure configuration in-place.
+Whenever possible, you should try to opt for an IaC solution that promotes the use of immutable Infrastructure.
+It requires you to use a defined infrastructure multiple times and then replace it when you need configuration changes or updates instead of changing the infrastructure configuration in-place.
 This avoids configuration drifts, provides consistency and improves security.
-Due to little or no configuration edits, developers can track changes and troubleshoot an easier process.
+Due to little or no configuration edits, developers can track changes and troubleshoot a more straightforward process.

 Infrastructure as Code is thus a crucial part of DevOps.
 It can be treated as the next logical step after cloud computing towards overcoming the existing traditional IT infrastructure provisioning and management issues.
-Undoubtedly, organizations can adopt infrastructure automation through Infrastructure as Code (IaC) and decrease costs and manual labor, including human-prone errors and risks.
-IaC is just an easy-to-implement framework that uses coding techniques to set up and manage the desired infrastructure effectively and efficiently.
+Undoubtedly, organizations can adopt infrastructure automation through Infrastructure as Code (IaC) and decrease manual labour costs, including human-prone errors and risks.
+IaC is just an easy-to-implement framework that uses coding techniques to set up and manage the desired Infrastructure effectively and efficiently.